-This report is written at a critical moment in the history of Israeli media.
-It reflects the volatility of a small market shaken by a dramatic restructuring of public media in 2017, and the 2019 merger of two commercial operators under the Second Authority for Television and Radio.
-It is not yet clear what impact this merger will have on how the public interest is preserved in the media.
+This report was originally written at a critical moment in the history of Israeli media.
+Yet, it still reflects the volatility of a small market shaken by a dramatic restructuring of public media in 2017, and the 2019 merger of two commercial operators under the Second Authority for Television and Radio.
+It is not yet clear what impact this merger will have on how the public interest is preserved in the media but it has become apparent that channel Reshet 13 is on a path of deterioration and does not perform as expected.[1]

 The Israeli media market is also shaped by the unstable political realities of the Middle East, which produce a security-oriented public discourse of high intensity.
-As one observer noted: "Israel is probably the most mediaobsessed country in the world."[1]
+As one observer noted: "Israel is probably the most mediaobsessed country in the world."[2]
 Military campaigns and wars (like Operation Defensive Edge in 2014) have a disrupting effect on the advertising market and the entire news industry.
 In addition, there is an ongoing crisis of print media as it struggles to move to digital media.
 The latter sees its advertising revenue grow sharply while print advertising continues its dramatic decline.
 The involvement of high-placed political figures in the inner workings of media raises fundamental questions about the legitimacy and integrity of professional journalism in Israel today.
-Recent police investigations into these forms of interference prompted Israel's Attorney General to recommend charges of fraud, breach of trust and bribery against the Prime Minister, Benjamin Netanyahu in three criminal corruption investigations known as Cases 1000, 2000 and 4000.
+Recent police investigations into these forms of interference prompted Israel's Attorney General to recommend charges of fraud, breach of trust and bribery against then-Prime Minister, Benjamin Netanyahu in three criminal corruption investigations known as Cases 1000, 2000 and 4000.